 Better still, you can open an online store of your own.
 Then you will start reaping benefits from selling and marketing your products via a medium where your customers spend most of their time as they keep coming across your campaigns or presence.

 Here, the online store is your channel partner.

+Your potential customers can result in successful conversions by tapping the right channel partners.
 So, your relationship with your channel partners is crucial.
 It is something that channel managers pay special attention to.
-Your potential customers can result in successful conversions when you are tapping the right channel partners.

 Adding New Channels